Collards Manual

 [accessor] ITEMS COLLECTION (:ITEMS)

-The content items in the collection.
+The content IDs of items in the collection.

 [generic-function] GATHER COLLECTION-TYPE SITE